 Never feed tainted feed to your hens.
 And, whenever possible, try to provide them with clean enough, fresh drinking water to meet their needs.

-The Vorwerk chickens are suitable for both confinement and free-range production.
+While Vorwerk chickens are adaptable, they thrive best in free-range conditions.
 However, rearing them in a free-range manner will help you save money on food.
 At the same time, it will aid in the production of higher-quality goods.

 Breeding